 Northern Michigan University's pre-physician assistant program is an intensive program designed to give students plenty of opportunity to fully explore the field before applying to a physician assistant program.
-The program is advised by Dr. Dave Lucas, head of NMU's Physics Department.
+The program is advised by Marsha Lucas, instructor in the department of chemistry.
 NMU's pre-physician assistant program is similar to the pre-medical program because of the strong emphasis on basic sciences and requisite courses focused on the human body and functions.
 More advanced courses required for admission to a specific physician assistant program may vary widely depending on the school.
 Students may have any major but must complete the science courses required for entry to the programs to which they are applying.

 NMU has an articulation agreement with Central Michigan University's physician assistant program that allows for four NMU students to have a guaranteed interview with a high probability of acceptance into the program on a non-competitive basis providing the students meet all of the admission criteria in the CMU curriculum guide, and minimum GPA requirements.
 Three students from NMU will be entering CMU's physician assistant program this year.
 Learn more